muhammedenesbalci/Cpp/1.Cpp_basics/README.md

 			int a = 6;
 			int b = (a+1, a-2, a+5); // b = 11
 			```
-		- **-> Operator**: This operator is used to access the variables of classes or structures.
+		- **-> Operator**: This operator is used to access the variables and functions of classes or structures. id emp created as a pointer of a class
 			```cpp
 			cout<<emp->first_name;
 			```